PeterNaggschga/Simopticon/README.md

 in `src/parameters`,
 feel free to extend the abstract Parameter class.

+The `src/Types.h` header file defines framework-wide types such as `functionValue` for values returned by the Evaluation component or `coordinate` which is used to store Parameter values.
+The `src/ComparisonFunctions.h` header file defines comparison functions, which can be used in STL containers that are ordered.
+E.g. `CmpVectorSharedParameter` can be used to compare two objects of type `vector<shared_ptr<Parameter>>`.

 #### Optimization Strategies

 To add a new optimization strategy, you have to extend the Optimizer class.
 You need
-to override the Optimizer::runOptimization method which should start the optimization process and only return when your strategy is finished or if the Abortable::abort method is called which you also should implement.
+to override the Optimizer::runOptimization method which should start the optimization process and only return when your strategy is finished or if the Optimizer::abort method is called which you should implement too.

 Optimizer extensions can instruct the Controller to start simulations and evaluate them with the Optimizer::requestValues method.